 Fees and scheduling

-See my current studio policy for complete information, visit my scheduling page to get started, or contact me with any questions.
+See my current studio policy for complete information and contact me with any questions.